RTEMS/rtems-docs/user/tracing/introduction.rst

 Step 3: The trace linker creates an executable which is capable of running on the target hardware or simulator.

-Step 4: RTEMS shell provides the “rtrace” command to display and save trace buffers.
+Step 4: RTEMS shell provides the "rtrace" command to display and save trace buffers.

 .. comment: taken from https://devel.rtems.org/wiki/Developer/Tracing